nostrize/extension/README.md

 * Do you still need to use X/Twitter because everyone is still there?
 * Good news: you can use nostr via Nostrize on X/Twitter now! 🤯
 * Add your npub or nip05 to your account bio and you are ready to receive zaps
+* Follow other Nostrize users directly from their X/Twitter profile
+* Read Nostr notes of Nostrize users
+* Lightsats integration (Will be a part of our Nostr onboarding)

 ## Youtube